Airport bus: Airside transfer

-There are two leading manufacturers of purpose built airport buses: Mallaghan Engineering LTD from Northern Ireland and Cobus industries GmbH.

 Terminal transfer

 The Wiki Wiki terminal transfer bus at Honolulu International Airport.

 In cases where the airport features multiple terminals which are far apart or not physically connected, and where there exists no people mover or other transfer alternative, a zero-fare transfer bus may be employed to transfer connecting passengers from one terminal to another.
 Terminal transfer may also be incorporated into public transport bus networks.